MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/write-progress-across-multiple-threads.md

 ---
-title: Displaying progress across multiple threads
+title: Displaying progress while multi-threading
 description: How to use Write-Progress across multiple threads with Foreach-Object -Parallel ms.date: 08/02/2020
 ---